dfamonteiro/blog/blog/content/posts/perfect-handover.md

 ```

 3. Acquire the `QueueLock` and do the following:
-    - If our notification triggered, that means there's a `SendOrder` reserved for us - we need to find it, trigger its notification mechanism, remove it from the `SendOrders` list and return the panel from the `SendOrder`!
+    - If our notification task triggered, that means there's a `SendOrder` reserved for us - we need to find it, trigger its notification mechanism, remove it from the `SendOrders` list and return the panel from the `SendOrder`!
-    - Otherwise, that means that the timeout was triggered instead.
+    - Otherwise, that means that the timeout task was triggered instead.
 Therefore, we should remove our `ReceiveOrder` and return false.

 ```csharp
         // By holding the lock we ensure that we have exclusive access to our own notificationTask.